wgsl-tooling-wg/wesl-spec/README.md

 Our first two WESL enhancements are:

 * `import` statements
-to enable a module system so users can organize their shaders across multiple file.
+to enable a module system so users can organize their shaders across multiple files.
 See spec draft here: **[Imports]**.
 * conditional translation via `@if` statements so shaders can be customized based on external flags.